annie0sc/gdp-happy-health/design-architecture/Contributions/Tejaswi/README6.md

 Time allocated : 4 hours = 1 hour in class + 3 hours out of the class = Worth 300 points

 - We team members attended the zoom meeting hosted by GA, We team members updated about Jira tasks and the status of our functionalities and also the changes we have done.
-- We team members joined meeting with Sprint team .[Meeting](https://github.com/annie0sc/gdp-happy-health/blob/master/design-architecture/Meetings/SprintMeetingOct16.jpeg)
+- We team members joined meeting with Sprint team to discuss about the application.[Meeting](https://github.com/annie0sc/gdp-happy-health/blob/master/design-architecture/Meetings/SprintMeetingOct16.jpeg)
+- I and my team member assigned a task to work on controllers for user login,user signup and forgot passowrd and validation pages anddeployed changes in Google Cloud.
+- Worked on user login controllers.[Commit1](https://github.com/harishThadka/happyHealth/commit/9c6df03a65225f1138cfc36190132aa7682d4470)
+- Worked on user sign up page controllers.[Commit2](https://github.com/harishThadka/happyHealth/commit/b43017af47fb4b8ced1668351d01bfa96529169c)
+- Worked on admin login page controllers.[Commit3](https://github.com/harishThadka/happyHealth/commit/3e4c159c715f014cb8cbede8a34d58c8226d4a77)
+- Worked on Forgot password page and Validation pages.[Commit4](https://github.com/harishThadka/happyHealth/commit/7499b0e1290ea479d151241a488059d4e946ee89)
+- Fixed the changes and Deployed all the changes in the Google cloud.[Commit5](https://github.com/harishThadka/happyHealth/commit/6a201119c9a576be481e702905156965f3a8acd1)
 - We team members assgined tasks i was assigned to research about testing of API data.I searched about the data can be tested in Json or xml.Also postman can be used to test the data.[Task](http://cs04.nwmissouri.edu/browse/FIT-104)
 - I started working on the task assigned by Jira team to work on Admin Page.[Jira](https://github.com/annie0sc/gdp-happy-health/blob/master/design-architecture/Contributions/Tejaswi/Jiratask6.PNG)
--

 ## Meetings:
 - Meetings and discussions in our team are updated here.[Meetings](https://github.com/annie0sc/gdp_health_app/blob/master/design-architecture/meeting.md)